browserengineering/book/book/embeds.md

     win.foo = 'bar'
     with (win) { console.log(foo); }

-will print "bar", whereas without the "with" clause foo will not resolve to any variable.
+will print "bar", whereas without the "with" clause foo will not resolve to any variable.^[The `with` hack is only needed to support "unqualified" global variable access; if instead, you change all the example web pages we've been testing with this book to replace globals references such as `foo` with `window.foo`, then the hack will be unnecessary to make those examples work.]

 For each `JSContext`, we'll keep track of the set of frames that all use it, and store a `Window` object for each, associated with the frame it comes from, in